skills-dev-2/resolve-merge-conflicts/.github/steps/3-step.md

 ## Step 3: Merge your pull request

 Nice work!
-All that is left is to merge!
+All that remains is to merge!
 Yep, that's it!
 Merge conflicts can be easy! 🥰

 ### ⌨️ Activity: Merge your pull request